-A regulated member of ACSLPA uses a client-centred approach in the competent provision of safe and ethical professional services.
+A regulated member of ACSLPA uses a client–centered approach in the provision of competent and safe professional services.

 To demonstrate this standard, the regulated member will:

-c) Obtain clients’ informed consent to proposed assessment and intervention plans, recognizing the right to refuse service or withdraw consent at any time (see Standard 3.2).
+c) Obtain clients’ informed consent to proposed assessment and intervention plans, recognizing the right to refuse service or withdraw consent at any time.

 d) Monitor clients’ responses to assessment, intervention procedures and address as appropriate.